Peer-to-peer marketplace guide: How to launch, grow, and scale successfully

 Before you launch an MVP, your marketplace should be functional.
 Users should be able to accomplish the basic goal of what your marketplace promises to do.
 The essential features outlined in the previous section form a solid foundation for your MVP.
 And depending on your marketplace type, you may need to set up secure payment processing and consider insurance options to protect your users.

-There are many different approaches to marketplace development, but at this stage, focus on an approach that helps you build as fast as possible.
-Invest most of your time and initial budget in growing your audience, building your brand, and learning about your users.
+Once you've chosen your marketplace software (as discussed in the previous section), focus on launching as quickly as possible.
+Invest most of your time and initial budget in growing your audience, building your brand, and learning about your users—not on building custom features yet.

 While it’s tempting to jump in at the deep end, your launch should be a thoughtful process.
 Marketplaces are challenging businesses to build.
 You need to develop both supply and demand – no easy feat.